 Instructions

 - Rinse the matki sprouts in water first once or twice.
-Drain and keep aside.
+Drain the water and set sprouts aside.

-- Then chop the onions, tomatoes, garlic and ginger roughly.
+- Chop the onions, tomatoes, garlic and ginger roughly.

-- Blend the onions, tomatoes, garlic and ginger to smooth paste in the grinder or blender.
-No need to add water while grinding as the juice from the tomatoes is enough.
+- Blend the onions, tomatoes, garlic and ginger to fine and smooth paste in a grinder or blender.
+There is no need to add water while grinding as the juice from the tomatoes is enough.

-- Heat 2 tbsp oil in a pan.
+- Heat oil in a pan.
 Crackle the mustard seeds first.

 - Add the cumin and curry leaves.
-Saute till the cumin sizzles or changes color or becomes fragrant.
+Fry until the cumin sizzles or changes color or becomes fragrant.

 - Add the ground onion-tomato-ginger-garlic paste.

-- Stir and saute till the oil starts to leave from the sides of the paste.
+- Stir and sauté on medium-low heat until the oil starts to leave from the sides of the paste.

-- Then add the turmeric powder, red chilli powder and goda masala.
+- Add the turmeric powder, red chilli powder and goda masala.

-- Stir and then add the sprouted matki/moth beans.
+- Stir to combine very well and then add the sprouted matki/moth beans.

-- Stir and add water.
+- Mix well and add water.
 Season with salt.
-Cover the pan.
+Cover the pan with lid.

-- On a low to medium heat simmer the curry till matki beans are cooked.
+- On a medium-low to medium heat simmer the curry until the sprouted matki beans are tender and cooked well.

 - If the liquids dry up then add some more water.

-- The consistency of matki amti is neither thin not thick.
+- The consistency of matki usal is neither thin not thick.
 So you can add water accordingly.

-- Check the taste and add red chili powder, salt and goda masala if required.
+- Check the taste and add red chili powder, salt and goda masala if needed.

-- Lastly, add coriander leaves and mix with the rest of the amti.
+- Lastly, add coriander leaves and mix with the rest of the curry.

 - Or you can garnish with coriander leaves.

-- Serve matki amti hot with rotis, bhakri, poli, paratha or bread.
+- Serve matki usal hot with roti, bhakri, poli, paratha or bread.
 It can also be served with rice.

-This Matki Recipe post from the blog archives, first published in July 2014 has been republished and updated on December 2022.
+This Matki Usal from the archives was first published on July 2014.
+It has been updated and republished on February 2024.

 I tried this recipe today, came out very good …thank you for sharing the recipe